chenxing3/Echo2Tomato/README.md

     $ python Step0_preprocess_spectrogram.py

-* Please move the all the feather data to 'data' folder or specify the data directory using following command:
+* Please copy the all the feather data to 'data' folder

+or specify the data directory using following command (optimal):

     $ python Step0_preprocess_spectrogram.py --directory=/your_data_path/